Ally logo. Go to Ally.com

 What are the pros and cons of cashing out a 401(k) instead of rolling over the funds?

-The main benefit of cashing out a 401(k) is that you’ll have access to that money to use how you choose.
-But depending on your plan, it may take several weeks to receive the distributions, which also comes at a price.
-If you aren’t yet 59 ½, you will be required to pay income taxes on the money you withdraw as well as a 10% penalty tax, with some exceptions.
+The main benefit of cashing out a 401(k) is that you will avoid a 10% early withdrawal penalty.
+But if you aren’t yet 59 ½, you will be required to pay income tax on the money you withdraw, as well as a 10% penalty tax, with some exceptions.

-Determine the best retirement savings vehicle for you
+Determine the best retirement savings approach for you

 Explore more